 To confirm the diagnosis, a doctor may obtain a sample of the pancreas for examination under a microscope (biopsy) by inserting a needle through the skin using a CT or ultrasound scan as a guide.
 However, this approach often misses the tumor and may spread cancer cells out of the local area along the track of the needle.
 The same approach may be used to obtain a biopsy sample from the liver to look for cancer that has spread to the pancreas.
 If the results of these tests are normal but the doctor still strongly suspects adenocarcinoma, the pancreas may be evaluated surgically.

 The only hope of a cure is surgery, which is performed on the 10 to 20% of people in whom it is believed that the cancer has not spread.
 Either the pancreas alone or the pancreas and the duodenum are removed.
 After such surgery, only 15 to 20% of people live for 5 years.
-Chemotherapy and radiation therapy are usually also given but are not likely to improve survival time or rates substantially.
+Chemotherapy and radiation therapy are usually also given to prolong life but do not cure the cancer.

 Mild pain may be relieved by aspirin or acetaminophen.
 Most often, stronger painkillers, such as codeine or morphine taken by mouth, are needed.
 For 70 to 80% of people with severe pain, injections into nerves to block pain sensations may provide relief.
 The lack of pancreatic digestive enzymes can be treated with oral enzyme preparations.
 If diabetes develops, insulin treatment may be needed.